-What Is Post Traumatic Stress Disorder?
+What Is Post Traumatic Stress Disorder or PTSD?

 Post Traumatic stress disorder (PTSD) is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape or other violent personal assault.